|

 USA

-John Muir/Ansel Adams/Yosemite Wilderness Explore over 100 miles of the John Muir-Pacific Crest Trail through wildflower-blanketed valleys, alpine lakes, and forested campsites.
-Opportunity for Golden, Rainbow, and Brook trout fishing.
-The wildlife, glaciers and majestic peaks over 13,000 feet made this John Muir's favorite backcountry, his "range of light."
+Explore over 100 miles of the John Muir-Pacific Crest Trail through wildflower-blanketed valleys, alpine lakes and forested campsites.
+Opportunity for Golden, Rainbow and Brook trout fishing.
+The wildlife, glaciers and majestic peaks over 13,000 feet made this John Muir’s favorite backcountry – his “range of light”.
 We will ride over Mono Pass and join the John Muir Trail before crossing Silver Pass.
-Continuing on past countless lakes, we skirt the Mammoth Divide, permitting stirring views of Cascade Valley and Fish Creek, to descend to the base of the Minarets.
+Continuing on past countless lakes, we skirt the mammoth Divide, permitting stirring views of Cascade Valley and Fish Creek, to descend to the base of the Minarets.
 Journey past Mt.
 Ritter and Mt.
 Banner before climbing to Donohue Pass, the entrance to Yosemite National Park.
-While at our last camp on Lyell Fork, we explore the high country above Vogelsang.
-Trip ends at Tuolumne Meadows.
+Our last camp is in the Lyell Canyon.
+We explore what some call the most majestic meadows in the Sierra in our last day’s ride.

 |